bibekjoshi01/secret-talk/README.md

-# 🔐 SecretTalk – Secure, Real-Time Chat Rooms
+# 🔐 SecretTalk – Secure, Private, and Ephemeral Chat Rooms

-SecretTalk is a fast, lightweight, and real-time chat application built with FastAPI and WebSockets.
-It enables users to create or join secure chat rooms using randomly generated codes — no login, no registration.
+SecretTalk is a fast, lightweight, and privacy-first chat application built with FastAPI and WebSockets.
+It lets anyone instantly create or join a chat room using a unique code — no login, no registration, and no data stored.

-### We don't save your data.
+Whether you're sharing sensitive info, having a quick conversation, or hosting a private discussion, SecretTalk ensures your messages stay temporary, confidential, and secure.

+## 🧊 No Accounts.
+No History.
+No Tracking.

+    ✅ End-to-end simplicity — Just generate or enter a code and start chatting 🔐 Privacy-first — We don’t store any messages, usernames, or IP logs 🚪 Instant exit — Close the tab and you're gone, without a trace 🕊️ Lightweight & ephemeral — Conversations exist only while you're in the room

+## ⚠️ We Don’t Save Your Data

+SecretTalk is designed to feel like a private room — your messages are exchanged live and then disappear.
+There is:

+    ❌ No database
+    ❌ No cloud storage
+    ❌ No message logging